balder-dev/balder/doc/source/basics/execution_mechanism.rst

         Scenario `ClientDevice` <=> Setup `MyServerDevice2`
         Scenario `ServerDevice` <=> Setup `This`

-These are already filtered after their connections, but balder hasn't check their feature implementation.
+These are already filtered after their connections, but Balder hasn't check their feature implementation.
-For this balder will go through every possible variation and check it the mapped devices on the setup side uses child classes of the feature that are defined in the corresponding scenario device.
+For this Balder will go through every possible variation and check it the mapped devices on the setup side uses child classes of the feature that are defined in the corresponding scenario device.
 Only if every feature of every mapped scenario device has a relevant child implementation in the corresponding setup device, the variation is still applicable.

-In ``Variation1`` balder will start looking for the ``ClientDevice``.
+In ``Variation1`` Balder will start looking for the ``ClientDevice``.
 It will notices that it **needs** the ``SendGetRequestFeature``.
 The ``This`` device on the other side is the mapped setup device for the ``ClientDevice``.
 For this variation matches, Balder has to secure, that this setup device implements all existing features (as child subclasses).
 With that, it iterates over the features of the setup device ``This``, and recognize the feature